-Multiple-answer questions: A Multiple-answer question is also known as Multiple Response Question that allows the candidate to select more than one correct answer for the given question.
+A multiple-answer question is also known as a multiple-response question.
+They allow the candidate to select more than one correct answer.
 (CompTIA has not publicly stated whether partial credit is given if part of your answer is correct.
 According to their site, “there may occasionally be a question for which partial credit is offered.
 However, exam questions are confidential to CompTIA, so no further information can be provided regarding which questions may offer partial credit.”)

 To help you study, here are some Security+ practice questions that demonstrate the format of multiple-answer questions.

-- You must configure the authentication system of your enterprise to make sure that users will not be able to reuse their last ten passwords within a period of six months.
+- You must configure the authentication system of your enterprise to make sure that users will not be able to reuse their last 10 passwords within six months.
 Which of the following settings should you configure in this scenario?
 (Select TWO choices)

 - Do not store passwords with reversible encryption